What controls star formation in the central 500 pc of the Galaxy?: Observational constraints from the Central Molecular Zone

 \section{Observational constraints from the Central Molecular Zone}

-\citet{longmore13} present the observational constraints for the suppression of star formation in the CMZ, which are summarised here. {A division is made between {\it global} and {\it local} physics, where `global' refers to spatial scales larger than the disc scale height ($\Delta R>h$), on which the ISM properties are set by galactic structure, and `local' refers to spatial scales smaller than the disc scale height ($\Delta R<h$), on which the ISM properties are set by microphysics. {For instance, the formation of giant molecular clouds (GMCs) proceeds on global scales, whereas processes internal to the GMCs, such as stellar feedback, the turbulent cascade, or magnetic fields then determine the fraction of the GMC mass that proceeds to star formation.}}
+\citet{longmore13} present the observational constraints for the suppression of star formation in the CMZ, which are summarized here.
+A division is made between {\it global} and {\it local} physics, where `global' refers to spatial scales larger than the disc scale height ($\Delta R>h$), on which the ISM properties are set by galactic structure, and `local' refers to spatial scales smaller than the disc scale height ($\Delta R<h$), on which the ISM properties are set by cloud-scale physics.
+For instance, the formation of giant molecular clouds (GMCs) proceeds on global scales, whereas processes internal to the GMCs, such as stellar feedback, the turbulent cascade, or magnetic fields constitute local physics, which determine the fraction of the GMC mass that proceeds to star formation.
+The scale height of the gas in the CMZ is 10--50~pc (see Table~\ref{tab:prop}).